SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/grid/advanced_features/grid_architecture.en.md

 The process of registering a new Node to the Grid is lightweight.

   1. When the Node starts, it should emit a "heart beat" event on a regular basis.
-This heartbeat contains the [node status][node status].
+This heartbeat contains the [node status].
   2. The Distributor listens for the heart beat events.
 When it sees one, it attempts to `GET` the `/status` endpoint of the Node.
 It is from this information that the Grid is set up.